"EXPANDING OUR MINISTRY FOR GENERATIONS TO COME"

 GIVING SO FAR

-Our existing building fund stands at $270,369 as of May 31, 2018.
-To date, we have paid over $179,922 to consultants, engineers, master planning, architectural work and permitting.
+Our present building fund balance (June 2019) is more than $430,000, and we have already paid almost $200,000 to consultants, engineers, master planning, architectural work and permitting.
 This is a tremendous testimony to the providing hand of God, as well as a testimony of the faith, confidence, and vision that the family and friends of DBC have for “expanding our ministry for generations to come.”

 CAPITAL FUND DRIVEs

 LOAN DETAILS AT THIS POINT

 Amount to borrow: The exact loan amount has not yet been determined and will be finalized once we have a good understanding of the scope of the project (which is somewhat dictated by county requirements as well as firm bids from contractors).
 Our anticipated interest rate: 6% p.a. with monthly accrual of interest and payment.
 Loan duration: 30 years.
 At this rate and term, starting repayments will be $599.56 per month for every $100,000 borrowed.
 We plan to accelerate repayment of this loan as we did for our last construction loan.
-Terms of the loan will be reviewed every 5 years and terms may be renegotiated with Baptist Network Northwest Revolving Fund.
+Terms of the loan will be reviewed every 5 years and terms may be renegotiated with BNN Revolving Fund.
 The maximum increase in interest rate is 3%.
 The property and building will serve as security for the loan.

 NEXT STEPS: 2019 CONSTRUCTION